North American Soccer League awards

 The North American Soccer League operated from 2011 to 2017 and presented several awards for individual performance at the end of each season.

 Best XI

-The Best XI is awarded to the eleven players considered to have been the best in their respective positions.
+The Best XI was awarded to the eleven players considered to have been the best in their respective positions.

 Golden Ball Award

-The Golden Ball is the league MVP award.
+The Golden Ball was the league's MVP award.

 Golden Boot Award

-The Golden Boot is the league's leading scorer.
+The Golden Boot was the league's leading scorer award.

 Golden Glove Award

-The Golden Glove is the league's goalkeeper of the year award.
+The Golden Glove was the league's goalkeeper of the year award.

 Coach of the Year Award

 The Coach of the Year award was initiated in 2011 with an independent panel.
 In 2012 the NASL adopted it as an official award.

 Fair Play Award

 Awarded to the team with the lowest point total from Yellow and Red cards throughout the season.

 Goal of the Year Award

 Award voted on by the fans over the internet for the best goal of the season.